 What Is Cognitive Remediation?

-Cognitive remediation is a therapeutic behavioral intervention that focuses on restoring cognitive function.
-Clinicians work with clients to develop and improve specific cognitive skills, such as maintaining attention, strengthening memory, or clarifying communication.1
+Cognitive remediation is a therapeutic behavioral intervention that focuses on restoring mental function and improving cognitive abilities.
+Clinicians work with clients to develop and enhance specific cognitive skills, such as maintaining attention, strengthening memory, or clarifying communication.1

-These skills will lead to more effective capabilities with work, school, relationships, social functioning, and more.
+These skills will lead to more effective capabilities in work, school, relationships, social functioning, and other areas.
 Other names for cognitive remediation therapy include cognitive enhancement, cognitive rehabilitation, and cognitive training.

-Cognitive remediation therapy involves a variety of cognitive exercises ranging from simple tasks like solving Sudoku puzzles to working through complex computer programs.2 Some of the methods used to improve cognition include:
+Cognitive remediation therapy involves a variety of mental exercises, ranging from simple tasks, such as solving Sudoku puzzles, to working through complex computer programs.2 Some of the methods used to improve cognition include:

-• Strategy coaching: Teaches strategies that improve performance during cognitive practice exercises, like reading information aloud or using comparisons for clarity.
+- Strategy coaching: Teaches strategies that enhance performance during cognitive practice exercises, such as reading information aloud or using comparisons to clarify concepts.

-• Metacognitive training: Increases an individual’s awareness of their thoughts to monitor and redirect them so they can increase their functioning and performance.
+- Metacognitive training: Increases an individual’s awareness of their thoughts, enabling them to monitor and redirect them, thereby enhancing their functioning and performance.

 When Is Cognitive Remediation Therapy Used?

-The primary candidates for cognitive remediation therapy are typically individuals with schizophrenia.3 Cognitive impairment is one of the most difficult symptoms of the disorder.
+The primary candidates for cognitive remediation therapy are typically individuals with schizophrenia.3 Cognitive impairment is one of the most challenging symptoms of the disorder.
 People with schizophrenia, a thought disorder, often struggle with attention, memory, and executive functioning.
-This makes it difficult to build fulfilling relationships, maintain employment, meet responsibilities, and more.
+This makes it challenging to build fulfilling relationships, maintain employment, meet responsibilities, and more.

-Cognitive remediation therapy aims to help people work through their cognitive challenges so they can live more independently.
+Cognitive remediation therapy aims to help individuals overcome their cognitive challenges, enabling them to live more independently.
 The approach typically involves about 24 hours of treatment programming during a 3- to 6-month period.
 Early research shows that the various cognitive exercises employed during treatment provide some relief from more pressing symptoms.4

 Finding a Cognitive Remediation Therapist